-Closing on the property happens when the steps of the escrow are done.
+Closing on the home takes place when the steps of the escrow are finished.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then transferred to you as new owner and appropriate title insurance is issued as noted in the escrow policy.
+The property's title goes to you and title insurance begins per the steps of your individual escrow agreement.

-At the close of escrow, payments of funds are made in an acceptable form to the escrow.
+The escrow company gets a payment at the completion of closing.
 You'll know when it's time to submit the form of payment.

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
 Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.

 This is a quick run-down of the escrow process.
-Your specific methods may be slightly different depending on your lender and your escrow agent.
+Your particular plan could be unique depending on your bank and your escrow agent.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.